NervanaSystems/ngraph/doc/sphinx/source/fusion/index.rst

 :math:`b * 1 = b`

-The writer of an optimization pass that uses algebraic simplification would probably want to first ``locate`` all multiplication expressions where multiplicands are multiplied by `1` (for stage 1) and to then ``transform``, ``simplify``, or ``replace`` those expressions with just their multiplicands
+The writer of an optimization pass which uses algebraic simplification would probably want to first ``locate`` all multiplication expressions where multiplicands are multiplied by `1` (for stage 1) and to then ``transform``, ``simplify``, or ``replace`` those expressions with just their multiplicands